ENQUIRE NOW

 Beyond academic achievement: self-motivation and love of the arts

-The Huili Academic Scholarship Programme recognises outstanding academic achievement and all-round excellence.
-Recipients are expected to fully engage with every aspect of school life and the Huili Community, from academics to sports to the arts.
+The Hiba Academic Scholarship Programme recognises outstanding academic achievement and all-round excellence.
+Recipients are expected to fully engage with every aspect of school life and the Hiba Community, from academics to sports to the arts.

 0.jpg